-The Machine-Detector Interface (MDI) represents one of the most challenging topics for the CEPC projects.
-In general, it has to cover all common issues relevant to the machine and the detector.
-Topics summarized in this chapter include design of the interaction region, design of the final focusing magnets, estimate of the detector backgrounds, design of the luminosity instrumentation, and integration of the machine and detector components in the interaction region.
-Comprehensive understandings are vital to address all such MDI issues and achieve the optimal overall machine and detector performance, yet always with lots of compromises to be made.
+Machine-Detector Interface (MDI) represents one of the most challenging topics for the CEPC projects.
+In general, it will have to cover all common issues relevant to both the machine and detector.
+Topics summarized in this chapter include the interaction region, the final focusing magnets, the detector radiation backgrounds and the luminosity instrumentation.
+Integration of all the machine and detector components in the interaction region is also briefly discussed.
+It is critical to achieve comprehensive understanding of MDI issues and assure the optimal performance of the machine and detector.